Huawei P9 Plus full review

 The bezels at the sides of the screen are just 1.7mm, meaning it’s not too hard to use one-handed although those with small hands may disagree.
 The curved edges of the smartphone combined with the 2.5D glass also make the smartphone comfortable to hold over long periods of time, with no complaints from us thus far.

-Read next: Best Android smartphones of 2016
+Read next: Best Android smartphones

 HUAWEI P9 PLUS REVIEW: HARDWARE, SPECS AND PERFORMANCE